-The Sinfonia of Birmingham is one of the leading chamber orchestras in the West Midlands, and performs regularly at the CBSO Centre and around the region, as well as accompanying local choral societies.
+The Sinfonia of Birmingham is one of the leading chamber orchestras in the West Midlands and, having been based at the CBSO Centre, performs around the region, as well as accompanying local choral societies.

 Working with professional conductors, leaders and soloists from the Birmingham area, the Sinfonia of Birmingham aims to provide high quality music for the community - from the community.